 Organization

-The Organization tab defines your network and service architecture to ClearIP.
+The Organization tab is used to define network and service architecture to ClearIP.
 Defining the network organization is useful for organizing or routing calls, setting up fraud control, and creating analytics.
-The Organization section allows you to define your SBC device and define your network structure for ClearIP.
+SBC devices and network structure are defined in the Organization section for ClearIP.

-This feature allows you to organize calls into various logical groupings, perhaps based on location, user attributes or different customer segments.
+This feature allows for the organization of calls into various logical groupings, perhaps based on location, user attributes or different customer segments.

 The following figure shows examples of two possible network organizations within ClearIP: